lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 Instead, it only requests what it needs, and then replaces/updates the view.
 Also, it manages the url: it is kept in sync with the web client state.

-It means that while a user is working on Odoo, the web client class (and the action manager) actually creates and destroys many sub components.
+It means that while a user is working on Konvergo ERP, the web client class (and the action manager) actually creates and destroys many sub components.
 The state is highly dynamic, and each widget could be destroyed at any time.